elsoul/souls/README.md

 Welcome to SOULs Framework!

-SOULs is a Web Application Framework for Microservices on Google Cloud Platform.
+SOULS is a Web Application Framework for Microservices on Multi Cloud Platform such as Google Cloud Platform, Amazon Web Services, and Alibaba Cloud.
+Auto deploy with scalable condition.
+You can focus on business logic.
+No more infra problems.

 SOULs creates 4 types of framework.